Smart treadmills, fitness kits under the Christmas tree

 "This is really a cycling trainer, not just a stationary bike," Logan explained.

-Treadmill, elliptical, stationary bike or stair stepper, before you surprise someone with a big-ticket item, make sure it's one they'll use, advises Jessica Matthews of the American Council on Exercise ACE.L.
+Treadmill, elliptical, stationary bike or stair stepper, before you surprise someone with a big-ticket item, make sure it's one they'll use, advises Jessica Matthews of the American Council on Exercise (ACE).

 "When it comes to cardio (machines), be in tune with what they're in tune with," she said.
 "So much depends on personal preference."